top of page

 Unearthed Gold Cup Carved with Flower Patterns of the Song Dynasty — Shanxi Museum (Photo by Dongmaiying)

-Emperor Zhao Kuangyin tried his best to avoid two main problems responsible for the perishing of the previous Tang Dynasty (618 — 907), the powerful warlords with independent professional armies outside of the central government and the strong eunuch groups that could manipulate politics inside the royal palace.
+Emperor Zhao Kuangyin made concerted efforts to address the two main issues responsible for the downfall of the previous Tang Dynasty (618 — 907): the influence of powerful warlords with independent professional armies outside of the central government and the manipulation of politics by strong eunuch groups within the royal palace.

-In the end, when those generals finally realized that they had lost power and control over their armies, they could do nothing but accept.
+In the end, when those generals finally realized that they had lost power and control over their armies, they had no choice but to accept their fate.

-Afterward, the emperor Zhao Kuangyin was in absolute control of both royal and regional troops.
+Afterward, Emperor Zhao Kuangyin wielded absolute control over both the royal and regional troops.

 Then, he published many administrative policies to enhance centralized power and divide and weaken the authority of influential ministers.